conamiflo/git-branch-diff-analyzer/README.md

-# GitHub Branch Change Detector
+#  GitHub Branch Difference Analyzer

 This project provides a library that identifies files changed independently in two branches of a GitHub repository: one branch hosted remotely (`branchA`) and another created locally (`branchB`).
 The tool determines the common changed files without fetching `branchA` locally.